ros2/ros2_documentation/source/How-To-Guides/Run-2-nodes-in-single-or-separate-docker-containers.rst

 Here's an explanation of what all those options mean:

 -d                    Detach.
-I.E. run the container in background rather than hogging the terminal --rm                  Automatically remove the container when it exits --net                 Connect the container to the Docker network that we created above --env                 Set environment properties in the container to control the display size and prevent an example terminal appearing.
+I.E. run the container in background rather than hogging the terminal.
+--rm                  Automatically remove the container when it exits.
+--net                 Connect the container to the Docker network that we created above.
+--env                 Set environment properties in the container to control the display size and prevent an example terminal appearing.
---name                Give this container a name so that other containers can connect their displays to it --p                   Publish the container's port 8080 (the value after the colon) onto the host's port 8080 (the value before the colon)
+--name                Give this container a name so that other containers can connect their displays to it.
+--p                   Publish the container's port 8080 (the value after the colon) onto the host's port 8080 (the value before the colon).

 noVNC should now be running as a web application inside the container and listening on port 8080.
 Since we have mapped that port to 8080 on the host, we should be able to see the noVNC interface at *http://<host name>:8080/vnc.html* .
 For example, if the host is our local machine then that will be `http://localhost:8080/vnc.html <http://localhost:8080/vnc.html>`_ .
 Open this in a modern web browser (not IE) and click the *Connect* button.
 You should see see a blank desktop.